16. Plugins

 Once your run() method is in place, you will need to understand the tools available to you within that method.

-Firstly, self.view will always be attached to the View that was in focus when your Command was executed.
-Reason: each View carries with it an instantiation of each available Command, and each Command so instantiated knows the View it is attached to.
+Firstly, self.view will always be attached to the View that had focus when your Command was executed.
+Reason: each View carries with it an instantiation of each available Command, and each Command so instantiated thereby knows the View it is attached to.

 The following are some data types you will need to know well because you will need to use them to access and modify text in Text Commands.